MackVali/creator_app/README.md

 Fill `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.

+When deploying, also set `NEXT_PUBLIC_SITE_URL` to your public domain (for example `https://my-app.vercel.app`).
+This is used to generate the redirect URL for Supabase email confirmations during sign up.

 > **Note:** Without valid Supabase credentials the `/auth` page renders a
 > configuration error banner and sign-in/sign-up actions are disabled.
 Set
 > both variables before attempting to log in during local testing.